zogzog/cubicweb/doc/tutorials/advanced/part01_create-cube.rst

   cubicweb-ctl start -D sytweb_instance

-to start the instance, check you can connect on it, etc...
+to start the instance, check you can connect on it, etc... then go on http://localhost:8080 (or with another port if you've modified it)